7 Quick Takes on the Feast of Sts. Joachim and Anne

 So, our plan for now is to take apart one of the twin beds for now and replace it with the toddler bed and changing table/dresser for Bud.
 Our long term plan is to eventually move Bud (and possibly Snuggles, unless we have another baby boy by then) to the school room.
 We are hoping by then we will be able to build a detached garage with a schoolroom/storage area on one end.
 But this should work well for the time being, and I won’t need to lose

-my office the kids' school room!
+the kids’ school room

 I’ve already started moving the little ones’ clothing to the girls “closet” and the girls’ clothing over to the other room.
 (We don’t have real closets in these “bonus rooms” but we did install organizers along one wall of each room.)